dextercorley19/TwitterAirlineSentimentAnalysis/README.md

 Complete data assessment of dataset and outline findings

-Note: this is an explanation of your understanding of the data, calling out any issues or obstacles in the quality or structure of the data.
-This will be a combination of written word and numerical information.
-This can be included as a separate document or in the appendix of your presentation.
+# Project Outline

-Analyze data set to produce insight report
+## Analyze data set to produce insight report

 Note: analysis plan and methods of enquiry are at the student’s discretion.
 This is designed to be a hands-on application of the analysis and data science tools you have learned during your program.